nulvox/scopereversal/README.md

 Cool, cheap wifi cam with http, rtsp, and dec-notes (which I was unfamiliar with until this, but is apparently a second conferencing solution... :shrug:)

 ### http
 This is a simple webpage to manage the contents of the SD card.
 It lets the user upload new files to the various folders and download what is there.
-A curious "Upload Custom" form is present which plays by different rules somehow and passes the url param `?custom=1` and the files don't seem to appear on the SD card anywhere, suggesting they may end up somewhere on the root.
+A curious "Upload Custom" form is present which plays by different rules somehow and passes the url param `?custom=1` and the files don't seem to appear on the SD card anywhere, suggesting they may end up somewhere on the device root fs.

 #### Dir Traversal
 The first thing I wanted to do was escape the http root, no dice on trivial inputs from the Webpage.
 Still need to try it out from curl or python